adhithyaarun/Quiz-App/README.md

 # Quiz World
-Quiz World is a web app for quizzing developed using Go and React.
+A web app for quizzing developed using Go and React.
 ## Description:
 The app presents a ***Bootstrap 4*** styled UI in ***React*** supported by a ***Go*** server which implements features such as but not limited to, authentication, registration and quizzing capabilities along with admin support which allows admins to modify genres, quizzes and questions.